 How to avoid future problems?

 Be sure to destroy infested plants by burning, burying, hot composting, or sending plant materials to a centralized composting facility (i.e. out of your space!).
 Pay attention to your total garden space and rotate crops through different parts of your garden each year to avoid areas where infested debris (and thus spores of Septoria, etc.) may be present.
 As general guidance, be sure to maintain healthy airflow throughout the crops life cycle in order to prevent fungal diseases from establishing themselves.
+Also consider using an enzyme product like CANNAZYM to help maintain a clean root zone and recycle older roots that have sloughed off and other organic matter.

 As a special note regarding Septoria, some growers may feel doomed once they see this disease on their tomato plants and think their whole garden will succumb to the disease.
 Keep in mind that Septoria species each infects a specific host or group of hosts – so the leaf spot you see on one crop might not affect the other, but do still be cautious!